miguelraz/academic-kickstart/content/post/hardware/index.md

 Here, two 8\*32 bit vectors are added together in one single instruction.
 You can see the CPU makes use of a single `vpaddd` (vector packed add double) instruction to add 8 32-bit integers, as well as the corresponding move instruction `vmovdqu`.
 Note that vector CPU instructions begin with `v`.

-### Automatic vectorization
+It's worth mentioning the interaction between SIMD and alignment: If a series of 256-bit (32-byte) SIMD loads are misaligned, then up to half the loads could cross cache line boundaries, as opposed to just 1/8th of 8-byte loads.
+Thus, alignment is a much more serious issue when using SIMD.
+Since array beginnings are always aligned, this is usually not an issue, but in cases where you are not guaranteed to start from an aligned starting point, such as with matrix operations, this may make a significant difference.
+In brand new CPUs with 512-bit registers, the issues is even worse as the SIMD size is the same as the cache line size, so *all* loads would be misaligned if the initial load is.

 SIMD vectorization of e.g. 64-bit integers may increase throughput by almost 4x, so it is of huge importance in high-performance programming.
 Compilers will automatically vectorize operations if they can.
 What can prevent this automatic vectorization?

+### SIMD needs uninterrupted iteration of fixed length
 Because vectorized operations operates on multiple data at once, it is not possible to interrupt the loop at an arbitrary point.
-For example, if 4 64-bit integers are processed at a time, it is not possible to stop the loop after 3 integers have been processed.
+For example, if 4 64-bit integers are processed in one clock cycle, it is not possible to stop a SIMD loop after 3 integers have been processed.
 Suppose you had a loop like this:

 ```
 for i in 1:8